mapeditor/tiled/docs/manual/export-tscn.rst

 * Godot's hexagonal maps only support :ref:`hex side lengths <tmx-map>` that are exactly half the tile height.
 So if, for example, your tile height is 16, then your hex side length must be 8.
+* Godot's hexagonal maps do not support 120° tile rotations.